mtyler14/SEED_Group12/Demo 2/readme.md

 The objective of Demo 2 is to integrate Derrick's forward and rotational motion into a more complex goal of circling a beacon.
 Derrick must search and detect the beacon, drive towards it, stop within 1 foot, and drive in a circle around the beacon.
 He must drive within 2 feet away from the beacon at any time.
 He must stop within 3 inches of the starting point of the circle.
 The average time to complete these tasks is of great importance, in addition to reasonable accuracy and success.

 ## Arduino
+The Arduino code utilizes the same code used in [Demo 1](https://github.com/mtyler14/SEED_Group12/tree/master/Demo%201) for forwards and rotational motion.
+The code utilizes a velocity controller for each wheel to ensure slight differences in the encoder outputs due to random mechanical motor difference will not cause drift when driving.
+If one of the wheels notice a difference in encoder counts when compared to the other one, the wheel that is slightly ahead will slow down until the difference in counts have been properly reset.
+Demo 2 expands the capabillity of the robot to include tag searching functionality, circular forwards motions to circle around the tag, and use of the Wire library to read the desired angle and desired distance sent through I2C by the Pi.

+The receiveData callback reads the angle and distance sent as a string from the Pi, and converts them do doubles to be used by the movement functions.
+This is accomplished by sending the angle and distance seperated by a space, and terminated by a null character.
+The callback function

 ## Computer Vision
 The computer vision portion of this project is very similar to the computer vision code used in [Demo 1](https://github.com/mtyler14/SEED_Group12/tree/master/Demo%201).